IRL2/nanover-docs/source/installation.rst

     #.
 On your computer, open the `Meta Quest Developer Hub <https://developer.oculus.com/meta-quest-developer-hub/>`_
        and go to the ``Device Manager`` menu on the left sidebar.
     #.
 Look for the NanoverIMD app under ``Apps``.
 It should be called ``com.IntangibleRealitiesLaboratory.NanoVeriMD``
-       (hover over it with you cursor to see the full name).
+       (hover over it with your cursor to see the full name).
     #.
 Click on the three dots (on the far right) for this app and select ``Launch App``.

 ----